 3) Add line items

 In the search bar that says 'Item', start typing the name of a line item to add it to your invoice.
-When you see the item you want in the list, click 'Add item'.
+When you see the item you want in the list, click on it.

-Once the first item has been added, click the pen icon on the right to edit that line item, or click the 'Add Item' button to add another line item.
+Once the first item has been added, click the eye icon on the right to select the visibility of that line item for your customer, the pen icon to edit the item, or the trash icon to remove it from the invoice.
+You can also click the 'Add Item' button to add another line item.

 In the Create Item box, enter the item name, type, SKU (if applicable), unit cost, unit price and description.
 Decide whether to track inventory on this item, and click 'Create Item'.
 This will save the item in your repository and add it to the current invoice.